 The point is that Musk made his fortune from disrupting an industry (electric cars) with a product that makes financial sense while threatening traditional incumbents (automobiles).
 He did it by reinvesting his profits into research and development, improving production efficiency, and making good business decisions.
 That’s what makes him a visionary leader in our eyes — not only did he create new markets, but he also managed to make money while doing so.

-Elon Musk Early Childhood
+Elon Musk’s Early Childhood

 Elon’s childhood was marked by tragedy.
 He was pushed down the stairs and suffered serious injuries when he was a child.
 Luckily, he recovered.
-He even suffered from a serious accident when he has pushed down a flight of stairs at the age of ten.
+He even suffered from a serious accident when he fell down a flight of stairs at the age of ten.
 This experience, however, made him determined to succeed and to create a world that would be better for everyone in the future.

 When Elon was ten years old, his father bought him a Commodore VIC-20 microcomputer.
 He taught himself how to program it.
 Back then, computer programming was considered a very challenging skill that most kids could not master.
-But Elon not only mastered it but developed a genuine passion for it as well.
+But Elon not only mastered it but also developed a genuine passion for it as well.

 He loved to read as a child.
 He later developed a deep fascination for computers and taught himself computer programming when he was ten.

 Later in life, Elon severed ties with his father: “I had absolutely no contact with my father from the age of about 12 or 13 until I left for university,” he said in an interview last year.
 “When I came back two or three years later [for a visit], I had a million questions for him about how to do various things on the computer… And he just wasn’t interested in talking about it at all.
-He was like ‘I don’t know anything about computers.
+He was like, ‘I don’t know anything about computers.
 You’re on your own now.

-Elon Musk Personal Life
+Elon Musk’s Personal Life

 His personal life has been the subject of significant public interest.
 He dated actress Talulah Riley for several years before marrying British actress Talulah Riley in 2002, with whom he had two sons, then divorced in 2008.
 In October 2017, he married Canadian Grimes, who released her first solo single “Flesh Without Blood” on April 7, 2018.